 The status log is a condensed summary of the events that have been recorded on the Subscriber and Publisher channels.
 This file exists on the connected system at /usr/local/nxdrv/logs/dirxml.log.
-You can also view the status log in iManager on the Driver Overview page.
 You can change the log level to specify what types of events to log.
 For details about using the status log, see the NetlQ Identity Manager 4.8 Administration Guide.